-The CTLT works with faculty at all ranks new to Cal Poly.
-We offer scholarship-based services and programs supporting exemplary, state-of-the-art teaching, and we provide opportunities for faculty to connect with campus resources and one another throughout the year.
+The CTLT provides a set of programs and services designed specifically to support new faculty at all ranks (lecturers and tenure line).
+Our scholarship-grounded services and programs supporting exemplary, state-of-the-art teaching, and we provide opportunities for faculty to connect with campus resources and one another throughout the year.
 This page describes resources, opportunities, and events designed for newer faculty.
-Check back often, and feel free to drop by the CTLT on the third floor of Kennedy Library, room 319.
-If you would like to join the New Faculty listserv for periodic updates and notices of opportunities, please contact the CTLT.
+If you would like to join the Newer Faculty listserv for periodic updates and notices of opportunities, please contact the CTLT.

 Planning for Success: Your First Quarter at Cal Poly